sdanielzafar/NAVtrackr/README.md

           PUSHOVER_KEY="<your pushover key>"

       c.
 Save and exit.

       d.
+(Optional) create a NAVsecret vault so you don't need to enter your password to run `NAVtrackr`:

+          library(NAVsecret)
+          create_nav_vault("your.email@navigant.com")

+      e.
 (Optional) you can set the permissions on this file such that only you can read it, if you're into that sort of thing.
 Just SSH in and run the `chmod` command of your choice (probably `chmod 711 .Renviron`).
 If you want to be 100% NAVhip, use the new `NAVsecret` to do this :)

 4. Grab a beer and change over your toggl project codes to a consistent format that `NAVtrackr` can read.
 This is going to follow the format example cases: